Frugal LivingHow To Make Vegetables More Appealing

 Grocery Game Challenge 2018 FAQ’s

-- Grocery Game Challenge RULES: Read the rules first and if you have any questions email me or comment on this post with your question and someone will answer you as soon as possible.
-The rules have been updated to reflect changes for the 2018 challenge year.
+• Grocery Game Challenge RULES: Read the rules first, and if you have any questions, email me or comment on this post.

-- Does your Grocery Budget include health and beauty and laundry products?: No, our Grocery Budget does not include such items as shampoo, conditioner, laundry soap, fabric softener, dish soap etc. As of 2014 we no longer included such items in our grocery budget so we could see our actual food numbers at the end of the year in order to plan accordingly.
+• Does your Grocery Budget include health and beauty, and laundry products?: No, our Grocery Budget does not include items such as shampoo, conditioner, laundry soap, fabric softener, dish soap, etc. As of 2014 we no longer included such items in our grocery budget, so we could see our actual food numbers at the end of the year to plan accordingly.

-- Do you stockpile food?
-We don’t mind stockpiling items that won’t be affected by expiry dates or have long expiry dates but not so much food any longer as we found we weren’t eating it fast enough.
-Stockpiling is still great and just one way to help cut your budget to save money if you do find items that you can buy in bulk at a sale price.
+• Do you stockpile food?
+We don’t mind stockpiling items that won’t be affected by expiration dates or have long expiration dates, but we don’t have so much food any longer, as we found we weren’t eating it fast enough.
+Stockpiling is still great and is just one way to help cut your budget to save money.

-- Best Coupon Apps: Coupons are slowly fading with mobile coupon apps being the big rave these days.
-Just recently the popular coupon site Save.ca that mailed coupons to households has gotten involved with the addition of a new mobile Save.ca app joining forces with the many other coupon apps available.
-If you find an app that I don’t talk about please let me know as they are always being added and I’d like to review them.
+• Best Coupon Apps: Coupons are slowly fading, with mobile coupon apps being the biggest rave.
+Recently, the popular coupon site Save.ca, which mailed coupons to households, got involved with adding a new mobile Save.ca app, joining forces with the many other coupon apps available.

-- What is the Best Flyer App- We use Flipp on our Iphone so if you wan to have all your flyers in one spot download Flipp from the Apple Store or get it on Google Play.
+• What is the Best Flyer App- We use Flipp on our iPhone, so if you want to have all your flyers in one spot, download Flipp from the Apple Store or get it on Google Play.

 If you’ve just joined The Grocery Game Challenge 2018 get ready to look at your grocery budget by learning;